Inform The Vote NJ

 Plain-English explanation

-Is it ok for the fire district to spend $1.25 million on a fire truck and a utility truck?
+Is it ok for the fire district to spend $1.25 million on a fire truck and a utility truck through grant money?

 Pros / Cons notes (current)